isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Workbooks
 *********

-Workbooks store the Analyses you create -- and their related data.
+Workbooks store the Analyses you create, and their related data.
 The worksheets you create to conduct analysis are based on the source data selected (i.e. Genes and miRNAs, Variables and Cohorts).
 Workbooks can be used to:

   * Group together multiple related analyses.
   * Share analysis results with specific groups of people.